keziasetokusumo/microsoft_movie_analysis_project/README.md

 * Conduct data analysis of which type of movies have been popular during different years, as public preferences often change
 * Much of a movie's success is also due to how well it's remembered - future data analysis can also look at how long a movie was being showed since release or how many replays a movie received on streaming platforms like Netflix/Hulu

+## Additional Information
+For detailed copy of the data analysis process and related code, please refer to the [Jupyter Notebook](p1_project/movie_analysis_jupyternotebook.ipynb).
+A summary of findings can also be found in this [deliverable](p1_project/p1_project_deliverable.pdf).

 ## Data Sources
 * [Box Office Mojo](https://www.boxofficemojo.com/) tracks box-office revenue, related news, and analysis
 * [IMDB](https://www.imdb.com/) is an online database for films and TV shows, including information such as cast, production crew, ratings, and reviews